-relAI welcomes new Fellows
+relAI welcomes new Fellow

 relAI warmly welcomes TUM Professors Lorenzo Masia and Bene Wiestler to our school.
 With the addition of these two excellent fellows, relAI will enhance its research areas “Robotics & Interacting Systems” and “Medicine & Healthcare”.